theemo-tokens/theemo/packages/figma-theemo/README.md

 # Figma Plugin: Style References

 Figma plugin to reference styles.

-The plugin will allow you to have an origin style mapped to a reference style, which will kept in sync with the origin style.
+It's main purpose is to allow you to have an origin style mapped to a reference style, which will kept in sync with the origin style.

+This plugin will let you do this:

+1. Manage style references on a selected node
+2. Auto-update all references as you change origins (keep the plugin open for this)
+3. Export references to make it available for third-party consumers
+4. Switch contexts

 ## Manual

-This plugin will do two things:

-1. Will let you manage references on a selected node
-2. Will update all references on their origin style

 ### 1. Manage References